pixlsus/pixls-lighting-diagram/README.md

 For maximum compatibility and scalability create the components as scalable vector graphics (SVG) in [Inkscape][].
 This will let all users scale them as needed for their output.

 [Inkscape]: https://inskscape.org

+Possibly put each unique asset in it's own svg file right now?
+This should facilitate drag-and-drop into Inkscape for inclusion quickly and easily.